What Are OSHA’s Fatal Four in Construction?

 Have You Lost a Loved One or Been Injured in a Construction Accident?

-If you’ve suffered harm or tragically lost a loved one to one of OSHA’s fatal four in construction, The Perecman Firm, P.L.L.C. is here to champion your rights.
+If you’ve suffered harm or tragically lost a loved one to one of OSHA’s fatal four in construction, The Perecman Firm is here to champion your rights.
 We understand the details of New York construction accident cases, with an extensive knowledge of Sections 200, 240(1), and 241(6) of the New York Labor Law.
 Our experienced team will work relentlessly to demand the fair recovery you deserve.
 Contact us now for a free and comprehensive consultation about your case.